arturdm/design_patterns_in_dart/README.md

 ### Abstract Factory

-Still have to find a way to print some object it pointed by a reference.

 ### Prototype

 There is a nice way of creating objects with a named constructor just like with static factory methods in Java.

 ### Builder